tomi-vanek/openapi-routing/README.md

-# API-first microservice with OpenAPI 3 schema and Node-JS
+# API-first REST microservice with OpenAPI schema

 The __openapi-routing__ library is a minimalistic solution to create a microservice from an OpenAPI schema.

+__OpenAPI 3__ is de-facto standard for defining interfaces of REST API (micro)services.

+This library makes it really simple to implement a microservice "the right way" - starting from definition of microservice interface - the contract to client applications, and implementing the request handlers in directory and file structure that is determined by paths defined in the interface - in OpenAPI schema.

 OpenAPI schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
 From this contract are derived all the routing rules.
 Routing library calls appropriate handling functions according the routing rules.
-Handler functions are the implementation of microservice behavior / functionality.
+Handler functions are implementations of microservice behavior / functionality, they take request parameters and respond with resulting data.
+The response with headers and data is composited in the routing library.

 The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in _Node.js_.
-This library does not need Express or any other framework, it uses just standard vanila JavaScript, and _Node.js_.
-But of course it coexists seamlesly with any framework, if the microservice uses framework's functionality.
+This library does not need Express or any other framework, it uses just vanila JavaScript in _Node.js_.
+But of course it coexists seamlesly with any framework.

 A microservice with `openapi-routing` is made in 2 steps:

-1. Designing OpenAPI schema for the API / microservice interface
+1. Designing OpenAPI schema for REST API interface
-1. Writing handler modules and functions declared in the schema
+1. Writing handler modules and functions with names prescribed in the OpenAPI schema

-## Quick impression
+## Let's try out

 To have an idea what the library does and how is the application logic for API server implemented, you may clone the project and use an example server that shows an API built form OpenAPI schema.